 With donor restrictions - these net assets represent resources whose use by the Organization is limited by grant/donor-imposed stipulations that are restricted for a specific purpose or restricted for perpetuity.
 When a donor restriction expires, that is, when a stipulated purpose is accomplished, net assets with donor restriction are reclassified to net assets without donor restrictions and reported in the statement of activities.
-Earnings from endowment funds are used to maintain lands.
-Revenues are released from restrictions and transferred to net assets without donor restriction when land maintenance and monitoring costs are incurred.
+Earnings from endowment funds are restricted to maintain the lands and are released from restrictions and transferred to net assets without donor restriction when land maintenance and monitoring costs are incurred.